 Leigh Anne Duck edits the journal The Global South.
 Her published work concentrates on literary and visual representations of the U.S. South, often using transnational methodologies.
-Her current book project is tentatively titled On Location in Hollywood South: An Aspirational State in Uncertain Times.
+Her current book project is tentatively titled Extraction, Expression, and Hollywood South: Film on Location in Louisiana.

 - University of Chicago, Chicago, Illinois Ph.D. in English and American Language and Literature, 2000